 Go to Sunflower Festival at Wickham Farms.

-During Halloween, get spooked at the Haunted Hayrides of Greater Rochester.
+During Halloween, get spooked at a haunted happening in Greater Rochester.

 Go to Mt.
 Hope Cemetery and find Susan B. Anthony’s grave.

 Be a part of Service Week through the Center for Leadership & Civic Engagement.